PPPSONAL/php_emp_assignment/ReadMe3.md

 	Like abstract classes, Interfaces cannot be instantiated, they can only be implemented by classes or extended by other interfaces.
 	Interface is a common way to achieve full abstraction

-	Traits are a mechanism that provides some of the reuse advantages of multiple inheritance in languages like PHP where multiple inheritance is not 		supported.
-Traits enable developers to reuse combinations of methods from different class hierarchies.
+	Traits
+	Laravel traits are a group of functions that you include within another class.
+	A trait is like an abstract class.
+You cannot instantiate directly, but its methods can be used in concreate class.

+	- to achieve multiple inheritance in languages like PHP.
+	- reuse of code.

 	Use keyword to use Traits
 	(three dots ...) and is referred to as either the splat operator or the scatter operator function bar(...$arguments) to achieve method overloading in php